react-dropzone/react-dropzone/README.md

 }
 ```

-If you're working with [Material UI](https://material-ui.com) and would like to apply the root props on some component that does not expose a ref, use [RootRef](https://material-ui.com/api/root-ref):
+If you're working with [Material UI v4](https://v4.mui.com/) and would like to apply the root props on some component that does not expose a ref, use [RootRef](https://v4.mui.com/api/root-ref/):

 ```jsx static
 import React from 'react'